 Know Your Port

 Tours of the Port of Vancouver USA are provided to the public throughout the year and include a brief overview of the port and a tour of the maritime facilities.
-To make your reservation, contact Julie Rawls at 360-992-1137 or email her at email@example.com.
+To make your reservation, call 360-693-3611 or email your name, phone number, tour date and number of guests to email@example.com.

 What you need to know before taking a port tour:

 - Official photo identification is required from all participants age 18 and over.
 A few examples include: driver’s license, passport, or state-issued identification card.

 - Please, as outlined in the port’s Photo Policy, no cameras are allowed on marine terminals.

 - As a reminder, port security protocol dictates that no firearms be brought onto port facilities.

 - Due to the popularity of our tours, individuals are limited to two tours a year; and no more than six to a group.

 - We ask that regular tour guests be six years of age or older.
 We offer, one special family tour for all ages in the summer.